bbengfort/x/README.md

 # github.com/bbengfort/x

-**Go packages that are common to many of my projects -- in the spirit of golang.org/x**
+**Go packages that are common to many of my projects &mdash; in the spirit of golang.org/x**

 ## Usage